mli0603/PolygonMeshVirtualFixture/README.md

 - To run visualization, please refer to the [**Visualization** section below](https://github.com/mli0603/PolygonMeshVirtualFixture#visualization).

 ### Visualization
 - Launch 3D slicer with the scene file located at `scene/Demo-Scene.mrml`.
-You should see a scene with pediatric skull and spheres.
+You should see a scene with pediatric skull and two spheres (red and blue, but the spheres may overlap in the beginning so you only see one).
+The red sphere represents the servoed position (i.e. commanded position from the MTM or keyboard) and the blue sphere represents the measured position (i.e. actual position with virtual fixture constraints).
+If the red sphere enters the skull, blue sphere should be stopped at the exterior shown in the [GIF](https://github.com/mli0603/PolygonMeshVirtualFixture#polygonmeshvirtualfixture)

 ![](media/visualization_slicer.png)
 - Start ROS-IGTL-Bridge by `roslaunch ros_igtl_bridge bridge.launch`.
 Choose `Server` mode by typing `1`.
 Use port number `18944`.
 - Connect to ROS-IGTL-Bridge by going to `Modules->IGT->OpenIGTLink IF`.
-Check `Active` box for status.
+Check `Active` box for status (see figure below).

 ![](media/ros_igtl_bridge_active.png)
 - Start script by `python scripts/slicer.py` to convert ros messages to slicer messages.
 Use default registration by adding `--sr`.